 However, there are certain restrictions.
-The server will reject:
+The server will reject: 657

 Non fast-forward pushes.
+658

 Merge commits.
 659

 Adding or removing tags or branches.
+660

+Even though all commits might be revised, we ask you to use your common sense and

-Even though all commits might be revised, we ask you to use your common sense and make good commits with good commit messages.
+Even though all commits might be revised, we ask you to use your common sense and 661 make good commits with good commit messages.

-Write commit messages that consist of complete, meaningful sentences in English, starting with a capital letter and ending with a full stop.
+Write commit messages that consist of complete, meaningful sentences in English, 662 starting with a capital letter and ending with a full stop.
 Usually, these will start with the form "Fixing/Adding/Removing/Correcting/Translating/...".